Department of Religion

 Course requirements and descriptions can be found in the Huntingdon College Catalog.

-Huntingdon Religion majors are recruited by top seminaries and sought after by churches because Huntingdon students and graduates are well-prepared in their fields and in a broad range of subjects.
+Huntingdon Religion majors are recruited by top seminaries and sought by churches because Huntingdon students and graduates are well-prepared in their fields and in a broad range of subjects.
 Advising from faculty members who know you well and assistance from the Center for Career and Vocation will prepare you to enter your professional path with confidence.

 Huntingdon, a college of the United Methodist Church, supports and follows the hallmarks of faith, wisdom, and service in academics and in student life programs.
 From the broad and diverse liberal arts core curriculum to studies in your major, you will find a faculty that is experienced, knowledgeable, and dedicated to your success.
 Small classes ensure personal attention and a faculty who knows you well.
 Huntingdon’s strong community of faith and the resources of the United Methodist Church will support your Huntingdon experience, as well.